 women's wrestling, Delaware State University,

-Delaware State To Become First HBCU Offering Division 1 Women’s Wrestling Program
+Delaware State To Become First HBCU With Division 1 Women’s Wrestling Program

 The school expects to start its first season during the 2025-26 school year.

-Delaware State University makes a new stride in HBCU athletics, becoming the first to have a Division 1 Women’s Wrestling program.
+Delaware State University will become the first HBCU to have a Division 1 Women’s Wrestling program.

-The school announced its latest sports offering on Nov.
-7, according to its athletics website.
-They will partner with the HBCU wrestling initiative to bring the program to the mat.
-Thus far, the initiative has given $1.25 million to the program’s development.
+The school made the announcement on Nov.
+7. It will partner with the HBCU wrestling initiative, which has so far given $1.25 million to the program’s development.

 “This announcement is not only about wrestling; it’s about expanding access to life-changing opportunities,” said Jahi Jones, executive director of HBCU Wrestling.
 “At HBCU Wrestling, we’ve built a foundation that now allows young women to succeed, thrive, and lead while still being in an environment where they feel seen, valued, and loved.
 This program aligns with the incredible growth of women’s wrestling nationwide, and I look forward to a strong, lasting partnership with Delaware State University that will inspire and empower future generations.”

-Delaware State was the last HBCU to host a wrestling program.
-However, they had to discontinue offering it in 2009 due to financial and compliance challenges.
+Delaware State was the last HBCU to host a wrestling program, but it was discontinued in 2009 due to financial and compliance challenges.

-Now, they anticipate their first women’s season to occur during the 2025-26 school year.
+The first women’s season is expected to start during the 2025-26 school year.
 The official start aligns with women’s wrestling likely upgrade to hosting a NCAA championship.
-With the sport on the rise, HBCUs are taking part in its advancement.

 Jahi added, “I don’t think the timing could have been any better than what it is right now, having a full year to be able to get a coach in place and recruiting girls and being able to go in running—the timing is perfect.
 And then just being able to be a part of that inaugural championship— it’s huge.”

-The school’s place in the world of wrestling also lies with one of its alum, Toccara Montgomery.
-Montgomery rose to fame as an Olympic medalist.
-She became the first Black woman to wrestle for the United States in the 2004 Olympic Games.
+The school’s place in the world of wrestling also lies with one of its alumni, Toccara Montgomery, the first Black woman to wrestle for the United States in the 2004 Olympic Games.

-“The partnership with HBCU Wrestling gives our women student-athletes a platform to compete, grow, and inspire others,” shared Shields.
+“The partnership with HBCU Wrestling gives our women student-athletes a platform to compete, grow, and inspire others,” said Alecia Shields, Delaware State’s athletic director.
 “We are excited for this new chapter and the impact it will have for years to come.”

 RELATED CONTENT: Delaware State University Grad Gifts $200,000 To His Alma Mater